-This invasive species is taking over parts of the eastern United States.
+This is taking over the eastern United States.
 Officials say the spotted lanternfly is harmful to the environment.
-The insects suck on the sap of more than 70 different types of plants, causing widespread damage.
+The insects suck on the sap of plants, causing widespread damage.
 The bugs are hurting many kinds of trees, including maple, oak, sycamore, and willow.
-The bugs are also a threat to fruits such as apples, peaches, and grapes.
-After eating, spotted lanternflies leave behind a sweet fluid that causes black mold.
+After eating, spotted lanternflies leave behind a sweet fluid.
+That substance causes black mold.

-“I’m seeing more of these spotted lanternflies in Mine Hill, New Jersey, lately,” Jensen Freeman wrote online.
-One even flew into his car one day when he opened the door!
-Then, Freeman saw one clinging to the outside window of his house on Wednesday.
-“It was just sitting there — and was still there an hour or so later,” he told News-O-Matic.
+“I’m seeing more spotted lanternflies in Mine Hill, New Jersey,” Jensen Freeman wrote online.
+One even flew into his car one day!
+Then, Freeman saw one clinging to his house on Wednesday.
+“It was just sitting there,” he told News-O-Matic.

 Adult spotted lanternflies are about 1 inch (2.5 cm) long.
 They have light gray wings with black polka dots.
-When a spotted lanternfly spreads its wings, it reveals bright red hindwings.
-The bugs are active from July to December, and they start laying eggs in September.
-Officials warn that if you spot this bug, you should stop and stomp on it!
+The insect has bright red .
+Spotted lanternflies are active from July to December.
+They start laying eggs in September.
+Officials warn that if you spot this bug, you should step on it!

-There are other ways to stop the spread of these bad bugs too.
+There are other ways to stop the spread of these bugs too.
 They include:

 • Check your car.
 The bugs often move to new areas by catching a ride.
-They may even hop on your clothes, camping gear, or other items that go from place to place with you.
+They may even hop on your clothes.

 • Destroy host trees.
 Spotted lanternflies love a plant called the tree of heaven.
-Like the spotted lanternfly, this tree is also native to China and invasive in Europe and North America.
-Experts say one way to help get rid of spotted lanternflies is to chop these trees down.
+Like the spotted lanternfly, this tree is also native to China.
+It is invasive in Europe and North America.
+Experts say we should chop these trees down.

 • Report sightings of the bug.
-Tell your local agricultural department when and where you have seen spotted lanternflies.
+Tell your local department when you see lanternflies.
 Ask an adult for help.